8 Project Management Trends in 2025 – Where Are We Headed?

 Even though many providers now support agile and traditional methods in one and the same tool – no company has yet found the universally convincing combination.
 However, if different tools are used (each accepted as optimal in its area of application), data must be exchanged between the tools.
 In many cases, this is still done manually.

-People are less and less ready to accept the manual compilation and repeated entry of data for reports.
+Fewer and fewer people are ready to accept the manual compilation and repeated entry of data for reports.
 The days in which people were already happy when data could be transferred between systems at all are over – there is a call to have existing data automatically consolidated.

 Powerful integration middleware can help achieve this.
 Use cases are for example the bidirectional data exchange between project management and ERP, CRM and work management systems.
 It allows you to create project reports at the push of a button, without much manual effort.